FAQ about Library Operations and Policies

 Why are so many books missing?

-The library has taken the following steps to address this problem.
+The library uses the following procedures to address this problem.
 First, library staff systematically check sorting on the shelves and return misfiled books to their proper location.
 All six miles of shelves are checked about twice per year.
 Second, the library purchases multiple copies of all high use items.
-Third, the library uses a security system which impedes improper removal of materials.
+Third, the library uses a security system which hinders improper removal of materials.
 Finally, the library works with faculty who can place required-use items on reserve.
 Tightly controlled reserve books almost never disappear.
 (The missing book problem is most acute when everyone in a large class must use approximately the same materials at the same time.
 So the problem could be lessened by changing the way assignments are made so students do different assignments or do the same assignments at different times.)
 But ultimately only proper student conduct will solve the missing book problem.

 What can I do to find a missing book?